YUCHINGHUANG0920/Analysis-of-Yelp-Rating-and-Restaurant-Inspection-Score/README.md

 According to the analysis above, we understand that Yelp ratings can not reflect a restaurant's safety standards.
 What is the reason why we want to build the platform for everyone.
 Public can visit our dashboard and look through the restaurants which are interested in, using the heatmap to check whether the violation code it violated before are serious or not.

 Through this project and what we do, we hope to raise awareness: when looking for restaurants, don't just focus on the online ratings.
 Instead, pay attention to the violations that they did before, hope we can make an effort to improve the NYC restaurant dining environment and food quality.

+## Future Work
+To enhance the accuracy and effectiveness of this platform, we could:
+1. Integrate Real-Time Data: Continuously update Yelp ratings and inspection scores to reflect the most current information, ensuring the platform provides up-to-date insights for users.
+2. Improve Data Quality: Address inconsistencies between restaurant names and violation codes to enhance data matching and the reliability of results.
+3. Broader Data Coverage: Expand the dataset to include more restaurants from different areas of NYC and additional metrics such as health department comments or other public reviews to improve analysis.
+4. Enhanced Visualization: Introduce more interactive features like filtering by specific violation types, restaurant grades, and more detailed historical data for better user insights.
+5. User Feedback Mechanism: Implement a feedback system where users can report discrepancies or share their experiences, contributing to a more comprehensive and accurate database.